When forming a corporation, you may have many options available.

 - While you may want to outline some responsibilities (deliverables) in your independent contractor agreement, it is important that responsibilities don’t infringe on the rights of your contractor.
 For example, you cannot prevent your independent contractor from taking work from other clients, you cannot tell these workers how to perform their jobs, or tell them how to run their daily schedules.
 At the end of the day, independent contractors must deliver (say create the website, paint the house, or do your accounting), but you cannot tell them where, when, or how to do their job, unless the when, where, or how is specifically associated with the task for which you are paying your contractor.
 It is important to get this aspect of your independent contractor agreement right because you’ll also want to include specifics in the contract about when the task should be completed and how much you will pay.
 Contact Legal Counsel, P.A. and speak with our independent contractor agreement lawyer in Orlando, Florida who can assist you with drafting an agreement that’s right for you, your business, and your contractors.

 When hiring independent contractors, it is important to remember that the responsibility is on the company doing the hiring to prove to the IRS that the contracted individual is an independent contractor.
 One way to protect your interests should you ever be audited, is to have well-executed independent contractor agreements with your independent contractors.
-If you have questions about your rights and obligations, reach out to our independent contractor agreement lawyer at Legal Counsel, P.A. in Orlando, Florida who can assist you with these kinds of contracts and help you understand your responsibilities when working with contractors.
+If you have questions about your rights and obligations, reach out to our independent contractor agreement lawyer in Orlando at Legal Counsel, P.A. who can assist you with these kinds of contracts and help you understand your responsibilities when working with contractors.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.

 Independent Contractor Agreements for Freelancers in Orlando, Florida